piano35-edb/barman-docs-rewrite/docs/commands/server/config-update.md

   ‘[{“scope”: “server”, “server_name”: “my_server”, “archiver”: “on”, “streaming_archiver”: “off”}]’
   ```

-!!!note
+!!!info
     `barman config-update` writes the configuration options to a file named `.barman.auto.conf`, which is created under the `barman_home`.

-    That configuration file takes higher precedence and overrides values coming from the Barman global configuration file (typically `/etc/barman.conf`) and from included files as per `configuration_files_directory` (typically files in `/etc/barman.d`).
+    That configuration file takes higher precedence and overrides values coming from the Barman global configuration file (typically `/etc/barman.conf`), and from included files as per `configuration_files_directory` (typically files in `/etc/barman.d`).

-!!!important
+!!!warning
     If you decide to manually change configuration options in those files, be aware of the potential impact to the Barman files.